thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 * `H` is a hash function
 * `encode` is some encoding function

-> TODO Open questions about H:
+**TODO Open questions about H**

->
-> * Should the draft provide specific H
+* Should the draft provide specific H?
-> * Should the draft define an IANA registry and require protocols to register
+* Should the draft define an IANA registry and require protocols to register their H?
->   their H

 ## Key Selection

-The following is a deterministic algorithm for determining which Key a client should use to fulfill their cryptographic needs.
-By using a deterministic algorithm, Origins can more easily predict the effects of a Key rotation and implement grace periods, soak times, etc., without modifications to a Key Directory's protocol.
+The following is a deterministic algorithm for determining which Key a Client SHOULD use to fulfill their cryptographic needs.
+By using a deterministic algorithm, Origins can more easily predict the effects of a Key rotation and implement grace periods, soak times, etc. Protocols MAY place additional restrictions, or push these decision details to deployments.

-Key Selection Algorithm:
+### Key Selection Algorithm

-1. Remove keys which cannot satisfy a request.
-E.g., their not-after fields are in the past, their not-before fields are in the future, or they don't have the necessary cryptographic properties, etc.
+1. **Filter invalid keys**: Exclude keys that:
+   * Have a `not-after` field in the past.
+   * Have a `not-before` field in the future.
+   * Do not meet required cryptographic properties.
+2. Set missing activation times: If a key does not have a `not-before` field, set it to either:
+  * The `Last-Modified` header from the request as defined in {{Section 8.8.2 of RFC9110}}, if available.
+  * The Date header from the request as defined in {{Section 6.6.1 of RFC9110}}, if available.
+  * The client’s local time.
-2. If a not-before field exists, sort the remaining keys by their not-before field in descending order.
+3. **Sort by activation time**: If a `not-before` field exists, sort the remaining keys in **descending** order based on `not-before`.
-3. Use the first key of the key directory, as it appears in the Key Directory format.
+4. **Select the first key**: Choose the first key from the Key Directory, as ordered in the Key Directory format.

 Clients SHOULD implement the Key Selection Algorithm.
 Origins SHOULD present the newest Keys first.

-For protocols which define a not-before field, the above algorithm minimizes the chance that the used key has not expired between reading the directory and performing the protocol.
+For protocols which define a `not-before` field, the above algorithm minimizes the chance that the Client uses a key that has expired between fetching the directory from the origin and its usage as part of the protocol.

-For protocols without a not-before field, using the first key allows Key Directories to order their keys in a way where the newest is always first, and the soon-to-be-removed key is last.
+For protocols without a `not-before` field, using the first key allows Origin to present their key directory so that the newest is always first, and the soon-to-be-removed key is last.
 This minimizes the chance of a client using an expired key.

+Expired key MAY be presented for completion, only if the protocol defines a `not-after` field.

 ## Rotation (kid, cache, others)